PeterGabaldon/PeterGabaldon.github.io/en/_posts/2022-10-14-Diamond-And-Sapphire-Tickets.md

 Pre-authentication types, ticket options, encryption types and result codes are defined in RFC 4120.
 ```

-And it is followed inmediatly by a Event ID 4769 because of TGS_REQ requesting the ST with S42Self+U2U.
+And it is followed inmediatly by a Event ID **4769** because TGS_REQ using S42Self+U2U is inmediately performed to request the ST.

 ```
 A Kerberos service ticket was requested.